Ivanka Trump says she ‘does not plan to be involved in politics’

 After former president Donald Trump announced his candidacy for the 2024 elections, his daughter Ivanka said she planned to support her father “outside the political arena”.

 Ms Trump, who skipped her father’s announcement, said in a statement to Fox News: "I love my father very much.
 This time around, I am choosing to prioritize my young children and the private life we are creating as a family.
-I do not plan to be involved in politics.”
+I do not plan to be involved in politics.

 "While I will always love and support my father, going forward I will do so outside the political arena.
 I am grateful to have had the honor of serving the American people and will always be proud of many of our administration’s accomplishments."

-On Tuesday, none of the former president’s children attended his announcement for a third bid for presidency.
+On Tuesday, none of the former president’s children attended his announcement of a third bid for the presidency.

-Ms Trump said while she is stepping away from politics, it does not change her relationship with her father.
+Ms Trump said that while she is stepping away from politics, it does not change her relationship with her father.

 "That hasn’t changed and will never change," she was quoted as saying.